succinctlabs/sp1/book/generating-proofs/network.md

 cast wallet address --private-key $SP1_PRIVATE_KEY
 ```

 The private key should be set to `SP1_PRIVATE_KEY`, which should be kept safe and secure.
-Only your address can be shared publically.
+Only your address can be shared publicly.

-## Getting Whitelisted
+## Get access

-After you have completed the [key setup](#key-setup), you can submit your address in this [form](https://docs.google.com/forms/d/e/1FAIpQLSd-X9uH7G0bvXH_kjptnQtNil8L4dumrVPpFE4t8Ci1XT1GaQ/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link).
+Currently the network is permissioned, so you need to gain access through Succinct.
+After you have completed the [key setup](#key-setup), you can submit your address in this [form](https://docs.google.com/forms/d/e/1FAIpQLSd-X9uH7G0bvXH_kjptnQtNil8L4dumrVPpFE4t8Ci1XT1GaQ/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link) and we'll contact you shortly.